shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 56. [Bounding box detection, Landmark detection]

-⟶Wykrywanie ramką (bounding box detection), Wykrywanie poprzez punkty charakterystyczne (landmark detection)
+⟶[Wykrywanie ramką (bounding box detection), Wykrywanie poprzez punkty charakterystyczne (landmark detection)]

 57. [Detects the part of the image where the object is located, Detects a shape or characteristics of an object (e.g. eyes), More granular]

-⟶Wykrywa część obrazu gdzie znaleziono obiekt, Wykrywa kształt lub elementy charakterystyczne obiektu (np. oczy), Bardziej szczegółowe
+⟶[Wykrywa część obrazu gdzie znaleziono obiekt, Wykrywa kształt lub elementy charakterystyczne obiektu (np. oczy), Bardziej szczegółowe]

 58. [Box of center (bx,by), height bh and width bw, Reference points (l1x,l1y), ..., (lnx,lny)]

-⟶Ramka z centrum w (bx,by), wysokości bh i szerokości bw, punkty odniesienia (l1x,l1y), ..., (lnx,lny)
+⟶[Ramka z centrum w (bx,by), wysokości bh i szerokości bw, punkty odniesienia (l1x,l1y), ..., (lnx,lny)]

 59. Intersection over Union ― Intersection over Union, also known as IoU, is a function that quantifies how correctly positioned a predicted bounding box Bp is over the actual bounding box Ba.
 It is defined as: